guygreenleaf/ChatGPT-Lite/README.md

 This is a VSCode extension, so of course this requires a working version of VSCode.
 This project renders a React app created and built with Vite inside a VSCode sidepanel.
 NPM is the package manager being used for both the extension itself and the React app.
 In a future version, package management will probably be switched to Yarn or pnpm.

-For now, api keys and creativity (Temperature of the language model) values are stored in localstorage, this will most likely change in the future.
+Api keys and creativity (Temperature of the language model) values are stored in VS Code's global state storage.
+For more information, see the following: https://code.visualstudio.com/api/extension-capabilities/common-capabilities#data-storage

 ## Creating a Development Environment